docuglean-ai/docuglean-ocr/node-ocr/README.md

 });
 console.log('Summary:', summary.summary);
 ```

+Note: you can also use extract with a targeted "search" prompt (e.g., "Find all occurrences of X and return matching passages") to perform semantic search within a document.

 Check out our [test folder](./test) for more comprehensive examples and use cases, including:
 - Receipt parsing